kaziMuntasirRahman/kazimuntasirrahman/README.md

 ## 👨‍💻 About Me

-- 🎓 3rd-year CSE Student passionate about solving real-world problems with code
+- 🎓 Final year CSE Student passionate about solving real-world problems with code
 - 💻 Skilled in building full-stack applications using the MERN stack
 - 🔄 Constantly exploring new technologies & contributing to open-source
 - 🌱 Currently learning: **Next.js**, **WebSocket**, and **Advanced Backend Systems**